fosslinux/live-bootstrap/parts.rst

 ``mescc-tools-extra`` contains some additional programs, namely filesystem utilities ``cp`` and ``chown``.
 This allows us to have one unified directory for our binaries.
-Futhermore, we also build ``sha256sum``, a checksumming tool, that we use to ensure reproducibility and authenticity of generated binaries.
+Furthermore, we also build ``sha256sum``, a checksumming tool, that we use to ensure reproducibility and authenticity of generated binaries.
 We also build initial ``untar``, ``ungz`` and ``unbz2`` utilities to deal with compressed archives.